yogithesymbian/yonewsai-fdd-jetpack-compose/README.md

 * Using **FDD (Feature-Driven Development)** for modularity.
 * Writing **unit tests & UI tests** in Compose.

+## 💡 Note from Developer

+To be honest, I mostly use AI to help with development.
+I finished Java & Kotlin classes on Dicoding in 2019 and last worked on Kotlin native in 2021.
+Now, with AI, I can easily build native apps with FDD, including tests and androidTests.
+AI also makes code review simple and stress-free.

 ---

 ## 📄 License